AdaptiveConsulting/ReactiveTraderCloud/docs/linux-setup.md

 Tested on Ubuntu 14.04.

-Also tested on a Raspberry Pi 2 running Raspbian Wheezy, though you may need these additional packages to run crossbar.io: `python-dev` `libffi-dev`
+Also tested on a Raspberry Pi 2 running Raspbian Wheezy, though you will need these additional apt packages to run crossbar.io: `python-dev` `libffi-dev`

 ### Install DNVM/DNX and Mono